Tom's Hardware Verdict

 The Viper 4 Blackout operates at the baseline DDR4-2133 frequency with the timings set to 15-15-15-36.
 The memory modules, which are compatible with the AMD platform, have two XMP profiles baked into them.
 One profile is for the advertised DDR4-4400 frequency with 18-26-26-46 timings and a 1.45V DRAM voltage, while the other corresponds to a DDR4-4200 profile for at 18-22-22-42 with 1.4V.
 For more on timings and frequency considerations, see our PC Memory 101 feature, as well as our How to Shop for RAM story.

 Our Intel test system consists of an Intel Core i9-10900K and Asus ROG Maximus XII Apex on the 0901 firmware.
 On the opposite end, the AMD testbed leverages an AMD Ryzen 5 3600 and ASRock B550 Taichi with the 1.30 firmware.
-The MSI GeForce RTX 2080 Ti Gaming Trio handles the graphical duties on both platforms.
+The MSI GeForce RTX 2080 Ti Gaming Trio handles the graphical duties for our RAM benchmarks.

 The Viper 4 Blackout is currently the fastest memory kit that has passed through our labs.
 The memory kit didn't dominate in every benchmark, but overall, it finished first in both the performance and gaming charts.